nianzelee/nianzelee.github.io/_pages/about.md

 - a visiting student on DAAD scholarship at [LMU Munich](https://www.lmu.de/en/), Germany (September 2019 - August 2020),
 - an internship student at [National Institute of Informatics](https://www.nii.ac.jp/en/), Tokyo, Japan (September 2018 - February 2019), and
 - a research intern at [IBM T. J. Watson Research Center](https://www.research.ibm.com/labs/watson/), New York, U.S.A.
 (July - October 2016).

-To know more about me, please take a look at my [CV](../files/Nian-Ze.Lee.CV.pdf).

 ## Recent Publications